-- completion of preclinical laboratory tests, animal studies and formulation studies in compliance with the FDA's good laboratory practice, or GLP, regulations; - submission to the FDA of an IND, which must become effective before human clinical trials may begin; - approval by an independent institutional review board, or IRB, at each clinical site before each trial may be initiated; - performance of adequate and well-controlled clinical trials in accordance with good clinical practice, or GCP, requirements to establish the safety and efficacy of the proposed drug for each indication; - submission to the FDA of an NDA; - satisfactory completion of an FDA advisory committee review, if applicable; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the product is produced to assess compliance with cGMP requirements, and to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; - satisfactory completion of an FDA inspection of selected clinical sites to assure compliance with GCPs and the integrity of the clinical data; - payment of user fees; and - FDA review and approval of the NDA.
+- · completion of preclinical laboratory tests, animal studies and formulation studies in compliance with the FDA's good laboratory practice, or GLP, regulations; - · submission to the FDA of an IND, which must become effective before human clinical trials may begin; - · approval by an independent institutional review board, or IRB, at each clinical site before each clinical trial may be initiated; - performance of adequate and well-controlled clinical trials in accordance with good clinical practice, or GCP, requirements to establish the safety and efficacy of the proposed drug for each indication; - submission to the FDA of an NDA; - satisfactory completion of an FDA advisory committee review, if applicable; - satisfactory completion of chemistry, manufacturing and controls testing, an FDA inspection of the manufacturing facility or facilities at which the product is produced to assess compliance with cGMP requirements, and to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; - satisfactory completion of an FDA inspection of selected clinical sites to assure compliance with GCPs and the integrity of the clinical data; - · payment of user fees; and - FDA review and approval of the NDA.

-VP-102 is designed to be delivered to patients via a proprietary applicator.
+VP-102 is designed to be administered to patients via a proprietary applicator by a healthcare professional.
 In the United States, products composed of components that would normally be regulated by different centers at the FDA are known as combination products.
 Typically, the FDA's Office of Combination Products assigns a combination product to a specific Agency center as the lead reviewer.
 The FDA determines which center will lead a product's review based upon the product's primary mode of action.
 Depending on the type of combination product, its approval, clearance or licensure may usually be obtained through the submission of a single marketing application.
-We anticipate that VP-102 will be regulated as a drug, and that the FDA will permit a single regulatory submission seeking approval of VP-102 with the applicator.
-However, the FDA sometimes will require separate marketing applications for individual constituent parts of the combination product which may require additional time, effort, and information, and we cannot be certain that the FDA would not require independent clearance or approval for the proprietary applicator.
+We anticipate that VP-102 will be regulated as a drug, and that the FDA will permit a single regulatory submission seeking approval of VP-102 with the applicator in each indication for which we seek approval.
 Even when a single marketing application is required for a combination product, such as an NDA for a combination pharmaceutical and device product, both the FDA's Center for Drug Evaluation and Research and the FDA's Center for Devices and Radiological Health may participate in the review.
 An applicant will also need to discuss with the Agency how to apply certain premarket requirements and post-marketing regulatory requirements, including conduct of clinical trials, adverse event reporting and good manufacturing practices, to their combination product.